Burning of Edinburgh: Leith

 Another stand before Leith itself gave some resistance, but folded after three expert Scottish gunners were killed by arrows.
 Hertford summoned Eure and the border horsemen with a brief note mentioning the lack of resistance, signed from the field on the west of Leith.
 The English then entered Leith unopposed, where they found two ships that had belonged to James V, the Salamander of Leith and the Unicorn.
 Some buildings in Leith were burnt, including St Ninian's chapel at the Bridge-end.
+The records and foundation charters of the Leith fraternity of shoemakers or "cordiners" were lost in the fires.

-Their overnight security was increased by recently constructed defensive entrenchments.
+The overnight security of the English forces in Leith was increased by recently constructed defensive entrenchments.
 Next day, Monday 5 May, the larger English ships were able to unload the heavier artillery on the quayside of the Shore of Leith.
 These guns were to be used against Edinburgh's gates and the castle.
 Cardinal Beaton left the area on Monday, the date recorded in his accounts for hiring a guide between Corstorphine and Stirling, (a journey then more usually made by boat).
 According to Eustace Chapuys, on the same day the Cardinal's enemy Alexander Crichton of Brunstane tried to meet Hertford at Leith, but an English guard shot him with an arrow in the leg.
 However, Hertford wrote that Brunstane was in the field with Arran and retreated with him to Linlithgow.

 The Earl of Angus, George Douglas of Pittendreich and Lord Maxwell were in prison at Blackness Castle and Edinburgh Castle because they supported the English alliance.
 Arran, Guise, and the Cardinal now ordered their release so their supporters would help their cause.
 Maxwell later wrote that they were offered cash inducements, with incomes from church lands and pensions from the King of France.